JetBrains/space-issues-import/README.md

 optional arguments:
   -h, --help                        show this help message and exit

-  --youtrackToken YOUTRACKTOKEN     YouTrack token to access server; will
+  --youtrackToken YOUTRACKTOKEN     An optional permanent token that grants
-                                    fetch issues as a guest otherwise.
+                                    access to the YouTrack server for a specific user account.
+If not specified,
+                                    issue data is retrieved according to the access rights that are available to the guest account.

   --importSource IMPORTSOURCE       The name of the import source.
 Default:
                                     YouTrack